fgamador/lifetimekata/exercises/07_special_lifetimes/README.md

 }
 ```

-That's fine, but you'll notice that the `impl` block doesn't actually use the `'a` lifetime anywhere.
+This compiles, but you'll notice that the `impl` block doesn't actually use the `'a` lifetime anywhere.
 Therefore, we can simplify things by writing the following instead:

 ``` rust,ignore